EB-4 Visa – Religious Workers Special Immigration

 The religious organization you want to work for has to prove they are a nonprofit.
 This usually happens by showing paperwork that says the organization is tax-exempt.
 The organization also has to explain how you will be paid.

-There is a lot to consider before applying for a religious worker visa.
+There is a lot to consider before applying for a EB-4 religious worker visa.
 We can answer your questions and make sure you fill out the forms correctly.
-Call us today at 813-298-7222, or email us by clicking here, or schedule an appointment by clicking here.
+Call us today at 813-298-7222, email us, fill our contact form, or schedule an appointment.